SushanPrasad/SushanPrasad/README.md

 <h2>Gmail Clone </h2>
 <div>
-A streamlined email platform featuring email authentication, inbox management, and real-time updates, built with React.js and Firebase.<a href="https://sushan-296df.web.app/"> Link to demo </a>
+A streamlined email platform featuring email authentication, inbox management, and real-time updates, built with React.js and Firebase.<a href="https://sushan-296df.web.app/"> Link to demo </a>  </div>div>
 <br> </br>

-Amazon Clone:<h2>Amazon Clone</h2>
+<h2>Amazon Clone</h2>
 <div>An online shopping platform with product browsing, user authentication, and secure checkout, developed using React.js and Firebase.
 <a href="https://suji-c47cd.web.app/"> Link to demo </a> </div>
 <br> </br>